dennisjackson/heliotorrent/docs/static-ct-torrent-extension.md

 However, BEP 19 and the Static CT API are incompatible with each other.
 This section describes how a HTTP server can act as a web seed for Tile Torrents.

 The Tile Torrent WebSeed may have a full copy of the log available locally or it may be fetch the log via the Static CT Monitoring API in order to respond to client's requests.
-If so, it MUST follow the relevant guidance for user agents etc. Use Caching.
-TODO.
+If so, it MUST follow the relevant guidance and policies for consuming logs such as an appropriate user-agent with contact details.
+The WebSeed must cache responses from the log, ideally indefinitely, in order to alleviate as much load as possible from the log operator.

-TODO: SHOULD be a local caching copy.
-MAY be a transparent proxy.

 A Tile Torrent WebSeed for a specific Static CT log is configured defined by a URL Prefix.
 When a HTTP Request is received for that prefix, the WebSeed MUST trim the first directory from the request after that prefix.
 This is the torrent file's name.